Ziadashraf301/Black-Friday/Black-friday--Data-analysis-and-hypothesis-testing-.md

     for the residuals is 2.522e+07.

--   Overall, these insights suggest that there is a significant difference in the mean purchase amount between the age groups, and that the age group variable may be a good predictor of the purchase amount.
+-   Overall, these insights suggest that there is a significant the difference in the mean purchase amount between the age groups, and that the age group variable may be a good predictor of the purchase amount.